rustychris/make_dfm/README.md

 `conda activate dfm_tWHATEVER`
 If you need to copy the install to a new folder or to a new machine, it might work.
 You will almost certainly need to add the the …/lib path to LD_LIBRARY_PATH.
 Conda will embed the installation path into some of the libraries, but LD_LIBRARY_PATH will generally let the system find the libraries in the new path.

-## Option B: Without Conda
-Alternatively, the makefiles do include recipes for HDF5 and netcdf, but they do not include recipes for the supporting libraries (e.g. libtiff).
-You may need to install or compile additional libraries like zlib, libtiff, libjpeg, etc.

-Edit prepenv.sh and choose a prefix for where the builds and binaries will go.
-Check path for intel compilers.
-The current (2023-06-23) version of prepenv.sh in git uses conda, so you’ll have to compare against some of the other prepenv*.sh scripts and edit paths accordingly.

-Additional makefile variables are configurable in Makefile.options, beyond the shell variables set in prepenv.sh.
-In particular, the location of the DFM source checkout needs to be set here.

-Initialize the environment:
-`. ./prepenv.sh`

 If you’re feeling lucky:
 ```